How To Sound Less Like a Tourist in Portuguese Restaurants

 Can we sit outside, please?Podemos sentar-nos lá fora, por favor?

-Honestly, even if you just point outside and say “Lá fora?” with a hopeful smile, they’ll get it.
-But using the reflexive “sentar-nos” (seat ourselves) scores you major points for grammatical accuracy.
+Realistically, even if you just point outside and say “Lá fora?” with a charming smile, they’ll get it.
+But using the reflexive “sentar-nos” (seat ourselves) will score you points for grammatical accuracy.

 You’ll probably hear one of two things back: